LATEST: CONTACT DETAILS – it is all change! Probate forms.

 Please note that Hastings Probate Registry was a branch of the Court and does NOT deal with registering births deaths or marriages.
 Click here for Registrars of Births, Deaths and Marriages.

 Hastings Probate Registry is a sub-office of Brighton Probate Registry Office.
-However, we understand from Brighton Probate Registry Office that Hastings Probate Registry Office is no longer open, and Hastings people will have to travel to Brighton or Maidstone.
+However, we understand from Brighton Probate Registry Office that Hastings Probate Registry Office is no longer open, and Hastings people will have to use Brighton.
 This may make handing over the work to us a real life saver.
 Click the link below if you would like professional help, or just a free Guide to Probate.

 The Hastings Probate Registry Office

 If you want to contact the Hastings Probate Registry Office, you need to do so through the Brighton Probate Registry Office to make an appointment with Hastings Probate Registry Office.

 -Hastings Probate Registry Office covers the areas of Hastings, Bexhill, Rye, Cooden, New Romney, Battle, Ewehurst, Tenterden.

 For professional help with probate in the East Sussex and Kent areas please do contact us for modest fees and a flexible and friendly service.
 One of our chief probate managers lives just outside Hastings , so we are well placed to offer a service in the area.
 Our function is to find an adviser to offer the level of service you need, bearing in mind your wishes and the size and complexity of the estate at a modest fee.
 No need for a high powered firm for a simple estate – provided it is!